WICG/local-font-access/README.md

  * Direct access to localized font names (can be done via table API)
  * Access to font tables for web (network-loaded) fonts
  * Registration of new font families (extensibility)
  * Additional metadata available during enumeration (ascender, descender, baseline, x-height, etc.).
-Will require feedback from developers; can be determined using via the [font-table-access API](https://github.com/inexorabletash/font-table-access) even if not exposed during enumeration.
+Will require feedback from developers; can be determined using table access, even if not exposed during enumeration.
  * Signals when system font configuration changes (fonts added/removed); some designers work with tools that swap font portfolios at the system level
  * Provide access to named instances and subfamilies (e.g. "semibold", "light")